ioBroker/ioBroker.vis/README.md

 ## Default view
 You can define for every view the desired resolution (Menu=>Tools=>Resolution).
 This is only the visual border in edit mode to show you the screen size on some specific device.
 In real time mode it will not be visible and all widgets outside of border will be visible.

-Additionally you can define if this view must be used as default for this resolution.
+Additionally, you can define if this view must be used as default for this resolution.

 So every time the `index.html` (without `#viewName`) is called, the best suitable for this resolution view will be opened.
-If only one view has *"Default"* flag, so this view will be opened independent from screen resolution or orientation.
+If only one view has *"Default"* flag, so this view will be opened independently from screen resolution or orientation.

 E.g. you can create two views "Landscape-Mobile" and "Portrait-Mobile" and these two views will be switched automatically when you change the orientation or screen size.